ionos-cloud/netlinklib/README.md

 ## Extra features and missing features

-This package includes a builder helper in `mknetlinkdefs`: a program that partially parses netlink related header files from Linux kernel and coverts structs, enums and defines into variable and class definitions in a generated Python module.
+This package includes a builder helper in `mknetlinkdefs`: a program that partially parses netlink related header files from Linux kernel and converts structs, enums and defines into variable and class definitions in a generated Python module.
 This allows us to use the same names that are used in the C code that deals with netlink objects.
 The process is somewhat flaky,